Skip to main content

 Post-TRT and Fertility-Stimulating Protocols for Men

-For men who have discontinued TRT or are actively trying to conceive, specialized protocols are employed to restore or enhance natural and fertility.
+For men who have discontinued TRT or are actively trying to conceive, specialized protocols are employed to restore or enhance natural testosterone production and fertility.
 These protocols aim to reactivate the suppressed HPG axis, encouraging the body to resume its endogenous hormone synthesis.

 The protocol typically includes Gonadorelin, which stimulates the pituitary to release LH and FSH, directly signaling the testes to produce testosterone and sperm.
 Tamoxifen and Clomid, both selective estrogen receptor modulators (SERMs), are also key components.
 They work by blocking estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing GnRH, LH, and FSH secretion.